Giunti Editore: History

+Until the mid-eighties, Giunti edited a few magazines, including: "La Vita Scolastica" (launched in 1947) and "Contemporary Psychology", which appeared in 1974.
+In 1986 Sergio Giunti started an important publishing project in the magazine sector launching on market, six monthly cultural magazines: "Art and Dossier", "History and Dossier", "Medicine and Dossier", "Music and Dossier", "Science and Dossier", and "Archeologia Viva", all with innovative formula of the magazine with a monographic dossier at the center.

-Until the mid-eighties, Giunti edited a few magazines, including: "La Vita Scholastica" (born in 1947) and "Contemporary Psychology", which appeared in 1974.
-In 1986 Sergio Giunti started an important publishing project in the magazine sector launching on market, six monthly cultural magazines: "Art and Dossier", "History and Dossier", "Medicine and Dossier", "Music and Dossier", "Science and Dossier", to which "Archeologia Viva" is added, all with innovative formula of the magazine with a monographic dossier at the center.
+Until the mid-eighties, Giunti edited a few magazines, including: "La Vita Scolastica" (launched in 1947) and "Contemporary Psychology", which appeared in 1974.
+In 1986 Sergio Giunti started an important publishing project in the magazine sector launching on market, six monthly cultural magazines: "Art and Dossier", "History and Dossier", "Medicine and Dossier", "Music and Dossier", "Science and Dossier", and "Archeologia Viva", all with innovative formula of the magazine with a monographic dossier at the center.

+The 1966 flood of the Arno that hit Florence on 4 November practically destroyed everything that the company possessed.
+All the archives were lost, the printing plant and warehouses destroyed.
+Sergio Giunti stated that they had to throw away 855 lorryloads of books, paper and furniture, and were only partially reimbursed by the insurance.
+The company, however, recovered very fast – it received state subsidised loans at three per cent, to be repaid over ten years, and already in a month printed a million of volumes.

-In 1990 the Giunti Publishing Group (in italian: Gruppo Editoriale Giunti S.p.A.) was born, in which the publishing houses and the various publishing brands acquired converged.
-In the new decade, the group entered the multimedia sector: "Giunti Multimedia" was created.
+In 1990 the company was restructured into Giunti Publishing Group (in Italian: Gruppo Editoriale Giunti S.p.A.).
+In the next year, the Group acquired the Demetra publishing house, followed by several others: Dami, De Vecchi, Fatatrac, Motta Junior, and others.

+In the late 1990s, the group entered the multimedia sector by launching "Giunti Multimedia".
 In 2002, all the multimedia activities of Giunti Multimedia and Giunti Ricerca were merged into "Giunti Labs".

+In 1993, the Group reopened Demetra's bookstores under own brand "Giunti al Punto".
+By 2025, the chain of retail outlets exceeded 260 stores across Italy.